- Hepatitis A is a vaccine-preventable liver infection caused by hepatitis A virus (HAV).

 - Stomach pain

-How Many People Have Hepatitis A in the U.S. and Around the World?
+How Many People Have Hepatitis A?

-Who is Most Affected?
+Who Is Most Affected?

 For countries where HAV infection is common, the risk factors are poor sanitation and lack of clean, safe drinking water.

-How is Hepatitis A Transmitted?
+How Is Hepatitis A Transmitted?

 HAV is highly contagious.
 It is spread primarily when a person ingests the virus from food, drinks, or objects that have been contaminated by small amounts of stool from an infected person; sex with an infected person, particularly if it involves anal-oral contact; and through injection drug use.
 In crowded, unsanitary conditions, HAV can be spread quickly and cause outbreaks by exposure to contaminated water or food (such as eating raw shellfish from water polluted with sewage).